Living Once and Forever

 “Live life to the fullest.”

 Sure, these messages seem attractive and inviting; but they all revolve around one thing: you.
 It’s not about serving God and other people; it’s about serving yourself.
 I mean, who wouldn’t want to have fun and party and travel?
 Don’t those things sound fun?
-Maybe.
-For a while.
-But those things won’t last.
-Those things are only temporary.
-A kiss can make you feel really special…but what is its value?
-Why are you doing it?
-For simple pleasure?
-A prestigious job can make you feel really important…but how long will you have that job?
-What’s the point of it?
-What do you get from it besides temporary attention?

 “Heaven and earth will pass away, but My words will not pass away.”
 (Luke 21:33 NASB)

 Everyone has a God-shaped hole that only God can fill.
-As much as you try to stuff other things into it, you will never feel complete without Christ and His love.
-You may have heard this a hundred times.
+As much as you try to stuff other things into it, you’ll never feel complete without Christ and His love.

-I just don’t want you to have any regrets when you die.
-I’m not talking about missing things like a party or a sale at the mall or a cute guy.
-There will be more of all those things.
+You may have heard this a hundred times, but I don’t want you to have any regrets when you die.
+I’m not talking about missing things like a party or a job opening or a romantic relationship.
+There will always be more of all those things.
 I’m talking about eternal things.
-God wants you to be satisfied in Him alone.
-Stop trying to fill your hole with things.
-Only God can fill you up.
+God wants you to be satisfied in Him alone—for eternity.

 Comments are closed.